georgeklaus/se-assignment-5-georgeklaus/README.md

 1. Install Git:

-   Download and install Git from https://git-scm.com/download/linux.
+   I downloaded and installed Git from https://git-scm.com/download/linux.
 2. Initialize a Repository:

    Open your project folder in VS Code.